Frequently Asked Questions

 In 2011, a large earthquake damaged the Fukushima Daiichi Nuclear Power Plant, causing the release of contaminated water into the surrounding ocean.
 We occasionally get questions from customers concerned about radioactivity levels in our fish.
 Multiple studies conducted by the FDA and State of Alaska indicate that Pacific seafood pose no risks to consumers’ health.
 As of September 2020, the FDA has not detected significant levels of radioisotopes.

 While there is reason for concerns over mercury levels and oceanic pollution, it must be said that eating fish is far safer than not eating it at all.
 (Don’t take it from us, take it from objective peer-reviewed science; read it here, here and here).

 Material adapted from Alaska Seafood Marketing Institute.

 Our Quality Guarantee

 Thanks for visiting Alaska Gold!
 We’re deeply grateful for your business.
 As a fishermen-owned cooperative, we’re committed to providing you with the highest quality Alaska seafood.
-If you’re at all dissatisfied with our product, email us at email@example.com with a photo of the product and description of the issue.
+If you’re at all dissatisfied with our product, reply to your order receipt with a photo of the product and description of the issue.
 Though we can’t accept returns, we will do everything we can to make your order right.

 While we pack our orders with plenty of dry ice, occasionally packages are delayed in transit.
 If your portions arrive partially thawed, they can be safely refrozen.
 As long as the thawed edges extend no more than the length of your pinky fingernail, they can be safely cooked or refrozen.
 We recommend using the more thawed pieces first.
 If your order arrives completely thawed, email us and we will send you a replacement order at no cost.
 If you have any special shipping requests, please contact us before placing your order and we will do everything we can to meet your needs.